Lucy-Family-Institute/CSSR-Workshop-Scrapy/Python_IDE_Setup.md

 # Python IDE

-This course requires you to have certain basics on Python programming, and of course, Python(3.9 or later) and Jupyter to be installed.
+This course requires the Python (3.9 or later) and Jupyter (Python IDE) to be installed.

-For Windows and MacOS users, it is recommended to install Anaconda, a open-platform for data science.
+For Windows and MacOS users, it is recommended to install **Anaconda**, a open-platform for data science.
 This will set up both python and IDE all in one step.

 For Linux users, you probably won't need any suggestion.